 All Joe needed was an external vs. internal way to win.
 His competitive energies strengthened his resolve to do whatever it would take to win.
 When he saw the opportunity this way, he was able to let go of his need to win internally.

 You may have someone like Joe on your team.
 If so, try getting him or her to see the "bigger picture" and to focus on winning where it really matters.

 If you have a team member who avoids conflict at all costs, be sure to check out next week's post.
-Just subscribe to the CONNECT2Win Blog so you won't miss a single post.
+Subscribe to our weekly CONNECT2Lead Newsletter for special offers, content, and blog.